Seven Brides for Seven Brothers (musical): 2005 Goodspeed Opera House

 A major revival ran from April 15, 2005, through June 26, 2005, at the Goodspeed Opera House (Connecticut).
 It starred Jacquelyn Piro Donovan and Burke Moses and was directed by Greg Ganakas with choreography by Patti Colombo.
 The production earned positive reviews from Variety and The New York Times.
 The New York Times reviewer wrote: "Goodspeed Musicals has reshaped it with a couple of new musical numbers, Patti Colombo's athletic choreography, welcome humor and a good-natured energy that overshadows many shortcomings."
 Two songs, "Where Were You?" and "I Married Seven Brothers" were added, "Glad That You Were Born" was revised, and the book was heavily rewritten.
 With a realistic approach, rustic orchestrations and a focus on the Oregon Trail, the show was quite different from its film predecessor.
 Plans for a 2005-2006 National Tour of this production failed.

 2006 West End revival

 A production ran at the West End Haymarket Theatre from August 16, 2006, through November 18, 2006.

 Revised 2007 U.S. production

 A revised version played at several venues, including the Paper Mill Playhouse (New Jersey) (April 11 – May 11, 2007), North Shore Music Theatre (May 29 – June 17, 2007), Theatre Under the Stars (June 26 – July 1, 2007), and Theater of the Stars (Atlanta) (June 26 – July 1, 2007).
 Under the direction of Scott Schwartz, set design was by Tony Award nominee, Anna Louizos and lighting by Tony Award winner Donald Holder.
 This production was a hybrid between the literal approach of the Goodspeed production and the slapstick camp of the original film.
+Tom Helm served as the production's music director.